EshaantheMelon/Blox/README.md

 This project is a modification of the Hyperledger Sawtooth Supply chain asset client (Asset Track) to function on devices of multiple screen widths and with a standalone view when added to the home screen.
 Sawtooth Supply Chain was originally developed by Hyperledger, Blox is a modification of the AssetTrack client through the Creative Commons Attribution 4.0 International License.
-This porject is developed to bring Sawtooth's Supply Chain capabilities to additional devices through some modifications to make it more usable.
+This project is developed to bring Sawtooth's Supply Chain capabilities to additional devices through some modifications to make it more usable.
+This project also utilises many Progressive Web App (PWA) features in its modification of AssetTrack.

 # Sawtooth Supply Chain